 - A. Land uses that provide opportunities for substantial numbers of the people to enjoy the shorelines of the state are preferred. - B. Physical or visual access to shorelines should be incorporated in all new development when the development would either generate a demand for one or more forms of such access, and/or would impair existing legal access opportunities or rights.
-Public health and safety concerns should also be adequately addressed and maintenance of shoreline ecological functions and/or processes should be assured. - C. Provide public access as a part of a residential development of five or more units or lots, or when there has been significant historical usage by the public.
+Public health and safety concerns should also be adequately addressed and maintenance of shoreline ecological functions and/or processes should be assured. - C. Provide public access as a part of a residential development of single family units on five or more lots, or when there has been significant historical usage by the public.
 Historic use is regular use by the public over a period of years rather than incidental or occasional use by one or only few members of the public.
-This policy is not intended to apply to construction of an individual dwelling on a single lot.
-The Administrator may consider community access for multifamily or multi-lot residential developments rather than general public access, depending on the anticipated demand generated by the development as well as the location of the site relative to other public access sites or types of access in the vicinity. - D. Nonwater-oriented, water related and water enjoyment uses or activities located on the shoreline should provide public access as a public benefit. - E. Public access area and/or facility requirements should be commensurate with the scale and character of the development and should be reasonable, effective and fair to all affected parties including but not limited to the land owner and the public. - F. Public access design should provide for public safety and minimize potential impacts to private property, individual privacy, and protect shoreline ecological functions and processes.
+This policy is not intended to apply to construction of an individual dwelling on a single lot. - D. Non water-oriented, water enjoyment, and water related uses or activities located on the shoreline should provide public access as a public benefit.

-G. Shoreline development by public entities, such as local governments, port districts, state agencies, and public utility districts, should provide public access measures as part of each development project, unless such access is shown to be infeasible or incompatible due to reasons of safety, security, or impact to the shoreline.
+- E. Public access area and/or facility requirements should be commensurate with the scale and character of the development and should be reasonable, effective and fair to all affected parties including but not limited to the land owner and the public. - F. Public access design should provide for public safety and minimize potential impacts to private property, individual privacy, and protect shoreline ecological functions and processes. - G. Shoreline development by public entities, such as local governments, port districts, state agencies, and public utility districts, should provide public access measures as part of each development project, unless such access is shown to be infeasible or incompatible due to reasons of safety, security, or impact to the shoreline.